In-Context Examples Suppress Scientific Knowledge Recall in LLMs: Analysis: strategy competition explains why displacement is direction-consistent but its consequences are not

-\textbf{Displacement of a weak prior: accuracy appears to rise (Geoscience).} Displacement is similarly large (20pp), but here $\mathcal{S}_{\text{know}}$ is the \emph{weakest} strategy (49.2\%): the model recalls the correct formula but supplies wrong parameter values, typically defaulting to textbook constants rather than recovering them from the data (Figure~\ref{fig:case_study}B).
-Because the 10-shot examples provide bare input-output pairs without intermediate derivations, they invite interpolation rather than formula retrieval --- a mode that happens to outperform the model's weak stored prior in this domain.
-The headline number improves --- but the improvement does not reflect better scientific reasoning.
-Pure empirical accuracy actually \emph{drops} (64.6\%~$\to$~54.4\%), and 32\% of correct 10-shot answers reach the right number without invoking any formula.
+\textbf{Displacement of a weak prior: accuracy appears to rise (Geoscience).} Displacement is similarly large (20pp), but here $\mathcal{S}_{\text{know}}$ is the \emph{weaker} strategy (54.1\%): the model recalls the correct formula but applies it with the wrong parameter convention (Figure~\ref{fig:case_study}B).
+Because the 10-shot examples provide bare input-output pairs without intermediate derivations, they invite interpolation rather than formula retrieval.
+The headline number improves, but the improvement does not reflect better scientific reasoning.
+Pure empirical accuracy actually \emph{drops} (64.6\%~$\to$~54.4\%), and 32\% of correct 10-shot answers reach the right number without correct derivation.
 The model has traded derivation for interpolation; the accuracy gain masks, rather than refutes, displacement.
+A two-axis re-classification of the traces (correct-law $\times$ correct-numerics; Appendix~\ref{app:two_axis}) confirms this reading: the gain follows from a weak prior being replaced by example-supplied conventions, not from ICL improving stored knowledge.

 \textbf{Displacement without a visible accuracy signal (Physics, Biology).} These domains show negligible accuracy change, but for structurally different reasons.
 In Physics, displacement itself is relatively smaller (6pp; Table~\ref{tab:strategy}).
-In Biology, displacement is substantial (13pp), but $\mathcal{S}_{\text{emp}}$ achieves comparable accuracy to $\mathcal{S}_{\text{know}}$ (67.2\% vs.\ 72.3\%), so the strategy substitution leaves headline numbers unchanged.
+In Biology, displacement is substantial (13pp), but $\mathcal{S}_{\text{emp}}$ achieves comparable accuracy to $\mathcal{S}_{\text{know}}$ (66.3\% vs.\ 79.2\%), so the strategy substitution leaves headline numbers unchanged.
 Both cases illustrate what we consider the most practically dangerous regime: displacement that is invisible to any evaluation based on end-to-end accuracy alone.